ZakariaAK94/Markdown_Preview/README.md

-# Markdown Previewer
+# Markdown Preview

-This project is a Markdown Previewer built using React, allowing users to write Markdown in an editor and see a live preview of the rendered content.
-The previewer supports GitHub-flavored Markdown (GFM) and syntax highlighting for code blocks.
+This project is a Markdown Preview built using React, allowing users to write Markdown in an editor and see a live preview of the rendered content.
+The preview supports GitHub-flavored Markdown (GFM) and syntax highlighting for code blocks.

 ---